jundalisay/spblist/content/en/research/smith/theory-moral-sentiments/part-1/section-1/chapter-3.md

 - A beneficial aim deserves reward
 - A harmful aim deserves punishment

 {{< s v="27" >}} Philosophers give little attention to the relation of the causes of the affections.

 In common life, however, we constantly judge any person's conduct and motives under both cause and effect.
-When we blame another man's excess of love, grief, or resentment, we consider=
+When we blame another man's excess of love, grief, or resentment, we consider:
 - its ruinous effects and
 - the little reason for it.

 We say that:
 - his misfortune is not so dreadful to justify such a violent passion, and
 - we would approve of his violent emotion if the cause were proportional to it.

 {{< s v="28" >}} We use our own feelings to determine whether his feeling is proportional to its cause,  .
 - We approve of them if we find them to be suitable